Step 2- The Phone Screen

 This sounds like a lot to cover, and it is.
-If you’ve never met me before most people assume I grew up on the East Coast based on the pace I speak (I actually grew up in Kansas).
-So you need to make sure you and the candidate are staying focused on the topics listed above.
+If you’ve never met me before most people assume I grew up on the East Coast based on the pace I speak (I grew up in Kansas).
+So, you need to make sure you and the candidate is staying focused on the topics listed above.

-I leave about 5 mins. for them to ask me anything.
+I leave about 5 mins. for them to ask me as many questions as they can.
 This isn't much time, so they need to ask the most important questions they need answers to.
-I'm not too judgemental about what they ask, just that they have questions prepared.
+I'm not too judgmental about what they ask, just that they have questions prepared.

 As I stated up-front, I then bring up that I'd like to discuss if we want to move forward.
 I rarely have a candidate bail at his point, but I did recently, and I was grateful he had the self-awareness to know the position I was trying to fill wouldn't be a good fit for him.
 I do my own dirty work.
-If I don't think it's a fit or I have stronger candidates, I say so right there on the phone, so they don't leave with the wrong impress and are then surprised when the recruiter tells them it's a no.
+If I don't think it's a fit or have stronger candidates, I say so right there on the phone, so they don't leave with the wrong impress and are then surprised when they never hear from me again.

-If we both agree we'd like to learn more about each other then I set up a time for them to come into the office for a behavioral face-to-face (F2F) interview.
+If we both agree we'd like to learn more about each other then I set up a time for them to come into the office or if remote a virtual for a behavioral-based interview.